jonathanmorgan/context_data/work/app_rename/app_name_change.markdown

 1. Change the name of your application's directory from <old_name> to <new_name>.

     - a.
-Ex: from "sourcenet_datasets" to "context_datasets".
+Ex: from "sourcenet_datasets" to "context_data".

 2. Update apps.py in the <old_name> sub-directory.
 In it put: